 Congress alleged that it was done on the behest of the government.
 Twitter had clarified its action, saying that the rules were enforced judiciously and impartially for everyone on its service.

-Amid the political ruckus, the Centre in August informed the Delhi High Court that Twitter has appointed permanent officers as required under the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021.
+Amid the political ruckus, the Centre in August informed the Delhi High Court that Twitter had appointed permanent officers as required under the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021.

-In October, the Supreme Court issued notice on a plea filed by the Uttar Pradesh government challenging the Karnataka High Court order quashing notice of personal appearance issued to than Twitter India Managing Director Maheshwari.
+In October, the Supreme Court issued notice on a plea filed by the Uttar Pradesh government challenging the Karnataka High Court order quashing notice of personal appearance issued to Twitter India Managing Director Maheshwari.

 The notice was issued to Maheshwari in connection with a probe into uploading a communally sensitive video by a user on Twitter.